sam-parsons/tic-tac-toe/README.md

-# TicTacToe
+# tic-tac-toe
-Command line implementation of TicTacToe with a crudely intelligent next-best-move method
+Command line implementation of tic-tac-toe with a crudely intelligent next-best-move method

 ![](tictactoe.gif)